Will you draw a picture of my car or truck?

 Do I get to choose the background?

-I am open to your suggestions and requests if you have opted for the $200 sitting fee, but we need to agree on a background that works with my Great American Road Trip.
-If you have opted for the $450 sitting fee you get to choose your exact background and it can be personal (like your house).
+I am open to your suggestions and requests if you have opted for the $220 drawing fee.
+We will come up with a background that works for you and complements The Great American Road Trip theme.
+If you have opted for the $475 sitting fee you get to choose your exact background and it can be personal (like your house).

 Can my facebook friends or other people also get 30% off of my commissioned piece?